wp-plugins/quick-contact-form/readme.txt

 [quick contact form plugin](http://quick-plugins.com/quick-contact-form/).

 == Screenshots ==
-1. This is an example of a simple form.
+1. This is an example of multiple forms on a single page.
 Everything on the form is editable.
-To see more go to the [quick contact form examples](http://aerin.co.uk/contact-form-examples/) page.
+2. This is the home admin screen.

 == Installation ==